maptv/maptv.github.io/dec/date/index.md

 data-bs-title="day-of-year">doy</span> without a year as a floating date and a <span class="yellow">year</span>+<span class="cyan">day</span>
 date as a fixed date.
-Unlike other types of dates, floating dates do not specify the year and thus apply to any year.
+Unlike other types of dates, floating dates do not specify the year and thus can apply to any year.

 Fixed dates are essentially [unsimplified](https://en.wikipedia.org/wiki/Simplification#:~:text=the%20process%20of%20replacing%20a%20mathematical%20expression%20by%20an%20equivalent%20one%2C%20that%20is%20simpler)